 Psychiatrists or other physicians can prescribe medications for anxiety disorders.
 These doctors often work closely with psychologists, social workers, or counselors who provide psychotherapy.
 Although medications won't cure an anxiety disorder, they can keep the symptoms under control and enable you to lead a normal, fulfilling life.

-The major classes of medications used for various anxiety disorders are described below.
+The major classes of medications used for various anxiety disorders are described on the next pages.